 I will take his word for it, but let's cut to the chase - the generally upbeat pleasant stuff on show here suggests the kind of film music Donald Fagen and Walter Becker might have written, had they been asked.
 There are other things going on here too in the mind of this eclectic music fan, a man open to all and sundry manner of influence.

-Red Sand, for instance, opens with a dialogue between Laurence's piano and Bodek Jania's tabla.
-The tune was originally inspired by a Moroccan rhythm which Laurence recorded on his phone in the main square of Marrakesh.
+Red Sand, for instance, opens with a dialogue between Laurance's piano and Bodek Jania's tabla.
+The tune was originally inspired by a Moroccan rhythm which Laurance recorded on his phone in the main square of Marrakesh.

 It's not as exotic as it all sounds - these are symphonic soundscapes, scenic ships passing in the German night under a slick moonlight.
 Mississippi John Hurt fans might prefer something rawer, looser, let's put it that way.